Apostasy in Islam by country: Saudi Arabia

 In 2012, the US Department of State alleged that Saudi Arabia's school textbooks included chapters which justified the social exclusion and killing of apostates.

 In 2015, Ahmad Al Shamri was sentenced to death for apostasy.

 In January 2019, 18-year-old Rahaf Mohammed fled Saudi Arabia after having renounced Islam and being abused by her family.
 On her way to Australia, she was held by Thai authorities in Bangkok while her father tried to take her back, but Rahaf managed to use social media to attract significant attention to her case.
 After diplomatic intervention, she was eventually granted asylum in Canada, where she arrived and settled soon after.

 Somalia

 Apostasy is a crime in Somalia.
 Articles 3(1) and 4(1) of Somalia's constitution declare that religious law of Sharia is the nation's highest law.
-The prescribed punishment for apostasy is the death penalty.
+The prescribed punishment for apostasy is death.

 There have been numerous reports of executions of people for apostasy, particularly Muslims who have converted to Christianity.
 However, the reported executions have been by extra-state Islamist groups and local mobs, rather than after the accused has been tried under a Somali court of law.